trampgeek/jobe/README.md

 ## Installation

-**WARNING** This current version is intended for installing on a server that firewalled to allow connections ONLY from authorised client machines.
+**WARNING** This current version is intended for installing on a server that is firewalled to allow connections ONLY from authorised client machines.
 If you install it on a machine without such firewalling, anyone will be able to connect to your machine and run their own code on it! **PROCEED AT YOUR OWN RISK**